caseyamcl/php-marc21/README.md

-#phpMARC21
+# phpMARC21

 This is [php-marc.php](https://sourceforge.net/projects/phpmarc/) packaged for use with Composer.

-##Description
+## Description

 MARC Record parser.
-Syntatically and logically identical to the Perl library MARC::Record.
+Syntactically and logically identical to the Perl library MARC::Record.
 MARC parsing rules have been checked up from `MARC::Record`.

-##Authors
+## Authors

 * Christoffer Landtman <landtman@realnode.com> - Original Author
 * Grant Gingell <ggingell@fsu.edu> - Repackaged and Updated